215-967-9070

 Schwartz, Fox & Saltzman, LLC. – Philadelphia Divorce Lawyers

 The idea of compromising with someone you are divorcing may seem far-fetched at first.
-What makes compromise possible even under the most difficult emotional circumstances is the presence and guidance of a trained divorce mediator
+What makes compromise possible even under the most difficult emotional circumstances is the presence and guidance of a trained divorce mediator.
+A thorough divorce mediation checklist can also help ensure you’re adequately prepared before you attend your first session.

-This article, from the experienced PA family law mediators at Schwartz, Fox & Saltzman, LLC., defines divorce mediation and gives you a 28-step checklist to use come to mediation prepared to negotiate the best result for your family.
-We are trained mediators with over fifty years of experience helping divorcing couples in PA find common ground, compromise, and resolve issues arising from divorce in the most expedient yet the least acrimonious and least expensive way possible.
+This article, from the experienced PA family law mediators at Schwartz Law LLC, defines divorce mediation and gives you a 28-piece checklist to come to mediation prepared and negotiate the best outcome for your family.
+We are trained mediators with over fifty years of experience helping divorcing couples in PA find common ground, compromise, and resolve issues in the least acrimonious and least expensive way possible.

 We can help you too.
 Call 215-967-9070 to discuss your case with us.

-Mediation is not binding until a written agreement is signed, but is the opportunity to quickly and amicably resolve family issues that a divorcing couple agrees on.
-Our clients have often found divorce mediation to be empowering, as they participate in determining the future of their family and finances rather than having a decision regarding these very personal issues handed down from a family law judge.
-Divorce mediation is less contentious than litigation, and is much less costly and time-consuming.
+Divorce mediation is not binding until a written mediation agreement is signed, but it provides an opportunity to quickly and amicably resolve family issues that a divorcing couple agrees on.
+Our clients have often found divorce mediation to be empowering, as they participate in determining the future of their family and finances rather than having a decision handed down from a family law judge.
+Mediation is less contentious than litigation, and is much less costly and time-consuming.

-If you are considering divorce mediation, complete this comprehensive checklist to prepare to get the most favorable outcome for your family.
+If you are considering divorce mediation, this comprehensive checklist can help you prepare to get the most favorable outcome for your family.

 1. Choosing a Divorce Mediator

-By starting the divorce mediation process, you both can explore the issues on which you are close to agreement and resolve them, saving you time and money.
-For example, you might both agree on child custody and child support but cannot agree on spousal support and equitable distribution of property.
+By starting the divorce process with mediation, you both can explore the issues on which you are close to agreement and resolve them, saving you time and money.
+For example, you might agree on child custody and child support but cannot agree on spousal support and equitable distribution of property.
 Resolving two of four issues through mediation is a positive outcome.

-Your mediator should provide you with a written retainer agreement setting forth how long each divorce mediation session is, how much each session will cost, and how you will pay for each session.
-Preparing this checklist ahead of time will help you save time during the mediation, which also saves you money.
+Your mediator should provide you with a written retainer agreement setting forth how long each session is, how much each session will cost, and how you will pay for each session.
+Preparing this checklist ahead of time will help you save time during the divorce mediation process, which also saves you money.

 4. Come With Questions for Your Divorce Mediator